 An Arboricultural contractor, sometimes described as an 'Arboriculturist', 'Arborist' or 'Tree Surgeon', will undertake tree work to a specification.
-You should always contact the Planning Authority to find out if your trees are covered by a Tree Preservation Order, Planning Condition, Legal Agreement (S.106), or are within the Conservation Area.
+You should always contact the Planning Authority to find out if your trees are covered by a Tree Preservation Order, Planning Condition, Legal Agreement (S.106), or are within a Conservation Area.
 This can be done by telephoning the Customer Services Centre on telephone: 01628 683810.
 If your trees are protected, you will need written consent or to have served notice to carry out the work.
 The Borough's Arboricultural Officers can provide professional tree management advice and guidance on protected trees.

 Before employing a tree contractor get at least two written quotes and be aware that the lowest quote may not be the best one.
 Contractors may say they are members of a trade association.
 Check the validity of any such claim.
 The Arboricultural Association produce a list of approved contractors which can be viewed on their website.